jokeri2222/KaHack/README.md

 This is a kahoot hack made for chrome browser and Tampermonkey.
 Click the KaHack!.user.js and then click raw to install this to Tampermonkey or copy-paste the code into the console.
 The quiz id is shown on the host's screen.

-Latest versoin includes Auto Answer, Show Answers and answer speed.
+Latest version includes Auto Answer, Show Answers and answer speed.
 Only quiz and multiselect answers are supported yet.

 If you want to support me in making these hacks and updating them.
 Here is a way to donate to me and it really helps me.
 Thank you!